JuliaActors/YAActL.jl/docs/src/index.md

 ## Why YAActl?

-I could not find a suitable actor library for implementing reactive state machines in [`DiscreteEvents`](https://github.com/pbayer/DiscreteEvents.jl) and [`StateMachines`](https://github.com/pbayer/StateMachines.jl).
-So I am writing my own.
-Likewise it helps me to learn the Actor concept.
+I could not find a suitable actor library for implementing reactive state machines in Julia.
+So I am writing one.
 Please join me to develop it.

 ## References